agodwinp/linux-server-config/README.md

 To let users correctly log in with Google Sign-In you must add http://ec2-35-178-22-227.eu-west-2.compute.amazonaws.com to the list of authorized URI's for this Client ID.

+You can do this from the [Google Developers Console](https://console.developers.google.com/apis/dashboard?project=excellerate).

 ### 8. Restart Apache

-Restart Apache to launch the app
+Now that we have cloned our application, configured Apache to serve the application using mod_wsgi, set up the database for our application to create, read, update and delete data from and secured our server from attacks... we are ready to go!

+All that is left to do, is restart Apache and our application will be automatically served.

     $ sudo service apache2 restart

-If at any point the web server does not serve the item catalog application any longer, you can view the apache2 error log by running the following command on thr server
+> If at any point the web server does not serve the item catalog application any longer, you can view the apache2 error log by running the following command on thr server

     $ sudo cat /var/log/apache2/error.log